Keeping the Old Ways Alive, Scituate MA

-Ha Diligaf is one of the boats operated by Snappy’s Lobsters out of Scituate Harbor.
-Once a vibrant fishing town, the handful of families still keeping at it do it for the love of the work and the lifestyle with odds heavily stacked against them.
+Ha Diligaf is one of the boats operated by Snappy’s Lobsters operating out of Scituate Harbor, considered both ethical and delicious in their catch.
+In what was once a vibrant fishing harbor, one of the safest on the eastern seaboard, now only a handful of families keep at this work, mostly for the pure love of it.

 This photo series was shot the weekend before Christmas on my visit to Little Brook Farm, a longstanding and well respected horse rescue farm in Old Chatham New York.
 The first of many visits I hope, this was my Christmas gift to myself-a chance to do some farm work, give back in a small way, and take photographs in between mucking, feeding and watering.